 They then wrote their final copy and added an illustration.
 I created a bulletin board to showcase my authors’ work, just in time for parent conferences.
 The parents truly enjoyed reading the descriptions and I smile (and get a little hungry) every time I walk past the display!
 SO proud of my class!

 Go ahead!
-Give your students the mouth-watering challenge!
+Give your students the mouth-watering writing challenge!
 I’m sure they will enjoy the writing as much as you will love the results!
-If you are interested in the writing organizer and writing paper I used for the activity, you can find it HERE.
-It is part of my November ELA Unit, which is FULL of November-related informational passages, worksheets, activities, centers, poetry, and writing!
+If you are interested in the writing organizer and writing paper I used for the activity, it is part of my November ELA Unit, which is FULL of November-related informational passages, worksheets, activities, centers, poetry, and writing!